Hannibal (TV series): Development

-NBC began developing a Hannibal series in 2011 and former head of drama Katie O'Connell brought in her long-time friend Bryan Fuller (who had previously served as a writer-producer on NBC's Heroes) to write a pilot script in November.
-NBC gave the series a financial commitment before Fuller had completed his script.
+NBC began developing a Hannibal series in 2011 and former head of drama Katie O'Connell brought in long-time friend Bryan Fuller (who previously served as writer-producer on NBC's Heroes) to write a pilot script in November.
+NBC gave the series a financial commitment before Fuller completed his script.
 On February 14, 2012, NBC bypassed the pilot stage of development by giving the series a 13-episode first season based solely on the strength of Fuller's script.
 The series went into production quickly thereafter.

 David Slade, who had previously directed the pilot for NBC's Awake, directed the first episode and served as an executive producer.
 José Andrés was the series' "culinary cannibal consultant" and advised the crew on proper procedure for preparing human flesh for consumption.

 Fuller discussed the limited episode order and the continuing story arc he envisions for the series.
-"Doing a cable model on network television gives us the opportunity not to dally in our storytelling because we have a lot of real estate to cover".
-Speaking specifically about the Lecter character, Fuller said, "There is a cheery disposition to our Hannibal.
+"Doing a cable model on network television gives us the opportunity not to dally in our storytelling because we have a lot of real estate to cover."
+Speaking about the Lecter character, Fuller said, "There is a cheery disposition to our Hannibal.
 He's not being telegraphed as a villain.
 If the audience didn't know who he was, they wouldn't see him coming.
 What we have is Alfred Hitchcock's principle of suspense—show the audience the bomb under the table and let them sweat when it's going to go boom".
 He went on to call the relationship between Graham and Lecter as "really a love story", saying, "As Hannibal has said [to Graham] in a couple of the movies, 'You're a lot more like me than you realize'.
 We'll get to the bottom of exactly what that means over the course of the first two seasons".